 UI Elements Description Click the down arrow next to the tab name to open the tab management menu, which contains the following options: Add View to Tab.
 Opens the Add Views to Tab dialog box.
-For user interface details, see "Add Views To Tab Dialog Box" on page 415.
+For user interface details, see "Add Views To Tab Dialog Box" on page 429.
 Edit Tab Title.
 Enables you to change the name of the tab.
 Move Tab Left.
 Moves the tab left in the tab order.
 Move Tab Right.
 Moves the tab right in the tab order.
 Delete This Tab.
-Deletes the tab and all of the trend views contained in it, from the report. <pal report view></pal A display item that presents PAL information within a PAL report view tab.
+Deletes the tab and all of the trend views contained in it, from the report.
+Note: This option is not available for all views. <pal report view&gt;</pal A display item that presents PAL information within a PAL report view tab.
 For more information, see "PAL Report Views" below.